Supervising or Aiding a Prostitute – Penal Code 653.23 PC

-California Penal Code 653.23 is a serious crime.
-The prosecutors, police and judges view this as someone who is almost akin or the same as a pimp, and of course, pimping and pandering will bring you a 3-year mandatory minimum prison sentence.
+California Penal Code 653.23 is a severe crime.
+The prosecutors, police, and judges view this as someone who is almost akin to or the same as a pimp, and of course, pimping and pandering will bring you a 3-year mandatory minimum prison sentence.

-So, if that gives you any idea, you're facing custody time.
+So, if that gives you an idea, you're facing custody time.
 You're facing: